Getting Started

 Additional shell code can be given to be run before or after

-the binary or script specified with exec or script.
+the binary or script specified with exec

 These are not expected to start the process, in fact, they